X878787X/X878787X-Reository/README.md

-It's a Terrible Map Generator
+All files are not relaterd, here just to upload some random things

-Free to copy and reuse(Idk you would want this)
+Free to copy and use(Idk you would want this)

-coded in pycharm

-used ctypes, math, pygame, sys

-mainly pygame and math

-and some "slight" help from grok
+coded in pycharm and some "slight" help from grok or gpt

+should be all python